-Dereenel DDC is the national electronic database of demographic datails for Personal PDS is the national electronic database of demographic details for demographic service users and is available via a PDS compliant patient service administration system (PAS).
-(PDS) Summary The SCRa is a web based portal by which service user information Care Record held on the Spine (a national, central database where, for application example, summary patient records are stored) can be accessed.
-(SCRa) As with other centrally managed applications, access is controlled.
-Demographic DBS enables a user to submit a file containing service user Batch demographics for multiple service users, for tracing against the Service PDS.
-The correct NHS number and demographics for each (DBS) service user will be returned where an exact match is found.
-DBS will also return a deceased status for service users and information where no match has been made. where no mater has been made.
+Personal demographic service (PDS) PDS is the national electronic database of demographic details for service users and is available via a PDS compliant patient administration system (PAS).
+Summary Care Record application (SCRa) The SCRa is a web based portal by which service user information held on the Spine (a national, central database where, for example, summary patient records are stored) can be accessed.
+As with other centrally managed applications, access is controlled.
+Demographic Batch Service (DBS) DBS enables a user to submit a file containing service user demographics for multiple service users, for tracing against the PDS.
+The correct NHS number and demographics for each service user will be returned where an exact match is found.
+DBS will also return a deceased status for service users and information where no match has been made.